Blotch3D/Blotch3D/README.md

 respect to the camera is drawn before or after a near surface.
-For some translucent textures the artifacts can be negligible, or your particular application may avoid the artifacts entirely because of camera constraints and drawing order.
+For some translucent textures the artifacts can be negligible, or your particular application may avoid the artifacts entirely because of camera constraints, sprite position constraints, and drawing order.
 In those cases, you don't need any other special code.
 We do this in the "full" example because the draw order of the translucent sprites, and their positions, are such that you won't see the artifacts because you can't even see the sprites when viewed from underneath, which is when you would otherwise see the artifacts in that example.

 One main reason such artifacts occur is because the default MonoGame "Effect" used to draw models (the "BasicEffect" effect) provides a pixel shader that does not do "alpha testing".
-Alpha testing is the process of neglecting to draw texture pixels (and thus neglecting to update the depth buffer) if the texture pixel's alpha is below some threshold value (i.e. if it is translucent enough).
-Most typical textures with an alpha channel use an alpha value of pretty much zero or one, indicating absence or presence of texture.
+Alpha testing is the process of neglecting to draw texture pixels, and thus neglecting to update the depth buffer, if the texture pixel's alpha is below some threshold value (i.e. if it is translucent enough).
+Most typical textures with an alpha channel use an alpha value of zero or one (or close to them), indicating absence or presence of texture.
 Alpha testing works well with those.
-For alpha values intended to show partial translucency, it doesn't work well.
-In those cases, at a minimum you will have to watch drawing order, and if translucent sprites intersect or a translucent surface occludes another surface of the same sprite, you will have to look online for more advanced solutions.
+For alpha values specifically intended to show partial translucency, it doesn't work well.
+In those cases, at a minimum you will have to control sprite drawing order, and if translucent sprites intersect or a translucent surface occludes another surface of the same sprite, you will have to look online for more advanced solutions.

 MonoGame does provide a separate "AlphaTestEffect" effect that supports it.
 But AlphaTestEffect does not support directional lights, as are